 This candy apple looks fabulous.

-Or you might prefer a caramel apple dipped in chocolate and then coated with chopped Snickers.
+Or you might prefer a caramel apple dipped in chocolate and then coated with chopped Snickers, nuts, or other toppings.

 Here’s a pretzel stick with mini M&M’s and milk chocolate.